psingley/fig4ai/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Figma](https://www.figma.com/) for their amazing design platform
-- [OpenAI](https://openai.com/) for their powerful AI models
-- All the contributors who have helped with the project

 ## Support

 If you encounter any issues or have questions, please: